RN-D: Discretized Categorical Actors for On-Policy Reinforcement Learning: Abstract

 \section{Abstract}

-On-policy deep reinforcement learning remains a dominant paradigm for continuous control, yet standard implementations rely on Gaussian actors and relatively shallow MLP policies, often leading to brittle optimization when gradients are noisy and policy updates must be conservative.
-In this paper, we revisit policy representation as a first-class design choice for on-policy optimization.
-We study discretized categorical actors that represent each action dimension with a distribution over bins, yielding a policy objective that resembles a cross-entropy loss.
-Building on architectural advances from supervised learning, we further propose regularized actor networks, while keeping critic design fixed.
-Our results show that simply replacing the standard actor network with our discretized regularized actor yields consistent gains and achieve the state-of-the-art performance across diverse continuous-control benchmarks.
+On-policy Reinforcement Learning (RL) remains a dominant paradigm for continuous control, yet standard implementations rely on Gaussian actors and relatively shallow MLP policies, often leading to brittle optimization when gradients are noisy, and policy updates must be conservative.
+In this paper, we revisit actor policy representation as a first-class design choice for on-policy RL.
+We study discretized categorical actors, which represent each action dimension as a distribution over discrete bins and induce a policy objective analogous to classification cross-entropy loss.
+Building on architectural advances from supervised learning, we further pair discretized categorical actors with regularized networks, yielding RN-D. Across diverse continuous-control benchmarks, we show that simply replacing the standard Gaussian actor with our proposed actor substantially improves performance, achieving state-of-the-art results within on-policy RL.
+We release our code at \url{https://github.com/alwaysbyx/RND-RL}.